-The Empire State Ride is lucky to have the support of professional cycling coach Charlie Livermore as an advisor and friend.
-Charlie is not only a coach at Carmichael Training Systems, but also serves as a training consultant on our adventure across New York State.
+The Empire State Ride is lucky to have the support of professional-level cycling coach Charlie Livermore as an advisor and friend.
+Charlie is not only a coach at Carmichael Training Systems, but also a training consultant on our adventure across New York State.
 He offers his expertise and tips to all ESR riders and joins us on the road each July to ride 500+ miles.

 Hi, everyone.
 Coach Charlie here.

 I’m happy to announce that the 2024 ESR Training Plans are now available.

 As a coach, I’ve been challenged to provide the right advice for a wide a range of riders.
 The training load necessary for an advanced rider is too much for a beginner and the correct dose for a beginner will not help an advanced rider.
 To make it easy, I divided the ESR rider community into categories and created three versions of the training plan.

 Advanced Training Plan

 The advanced rider plan is designed for cyclists who ride all year around, and cycling is their primary sport.
 These cyclists can easily tackle the distance of the ESR.
 Their goal might be to ride the 540 miles at the highest average speed they can achieve every day or use the training stimulus of a big volume week to prepare for another event goal.
 The average speed of this group is generally 18-20 MPH.

 Intermediate Training Plan

 The intermediate rider plan is also designed for cyclists who ride all year around.
 These riders won’t have a problem tackling the distance, but it will be a significant challenge.
 The average speed of this group is generally 14-16 MPH.